Hierarchies

 The levels parameter is used to define the levels of the hierarchy.
 You can do so by listing the dimensions included in the hierarchy, from less granular to more granular ones:

-cubes: - name: users sql_table: users dimensions: - name: state sql: state type: string - name: city sql: city type: string hierarchies: - name: location title: User Location levels: - state - city
+cubes: - name: users sql_table: users dimensions: - name: state sql: state type: string - name: city sql: city type: string hierarchies: - name: location title: User Location levels: - state - cityYou can include the same dimension in multiple hierarchies.
+It is also possible to include a dimension from a joined cube into a hierarchy:

-cubes: - name: users sql_table: users joins: - name: orders sql: "{CUBE.id} = {orders.user_id}" relationship: one_to_many dimensions: - name: state sql: state type: string - name: city sql: city type: string - name: status sql: status type: string hierarchies: - name: details title: User Details levels: - status - state - city - name: statuses title: User & Order Statuses levels: - status - orders.status
+cubes: - name: users sql_table: users joins: - name: orders sql: "{CUBE.id} = {orders.user_id}" relationship: one_to_many dimensions: - name: state sql: state type: string - name: city sql: city type: string - name: status sql: status type: string hierarchies: - name: details title: User Details levels: - status - state - city - name: statuses title: User & Order Statuses levels: - status - orders.statuspublic

 The public parameter is used to manage the visibility of a hierarchy.
 Valid values for public are true and false.
 When set to false, this hierarchy cannot be queried through the API.
 Defaults to true.